-It is recommended that Golden Oasis continue exploration of the Courtney target area.
+It is recommended that American Consolidated Minerals Corporation continue exploration of the Courtney target area.
 The favorable stratigraphy and potential feeder faults have been defined sufficiently that deep drilling of Pipeline style targets should be initiated.
 A single 1,500 feet long angle core hole to test favorable host rocks adjacent to the West Graben 1 fault is recommended.
+This suggested target is particularly attractive given the newly recognized stratigraphic interpretations within the Courtney target areas.
+Highly favorable Horse Canyon and Wenban formations may now be targeted in proximity to potential 'feeder' type structures.
 The cost of this program is estimated at US\$75,000.
 For details see the Cost Estimates section of this report.

-DATED at Reno, Nevada, this 14th day of November, 2008
+DATED at Elko, Nevada, this 27th day of May 2009